-Looking to make the leap into a potentially lucrative real estate asset?
+Looking to make the leap into this potentially lucrative real estate asset?
 Here are some key factors to consider before investing in short-term rentals.

 Want to rent your Grand Cayman unit out for 11 months of the year, then spend all of February swimming in the Caribbean Sea?
-With short-term rentals, that’s not a problem — guests aren’t the only ones who can enjoy your property.
+With short-term rentals, that’s not a problem — as renters aren’t the only ones who can enjoy your property.

 While prices may spike around busy travel holidays like the Fourth of July and Christmas, seasonality can also mean higher vacancy rates and inconsistent cash flow.
 For instance, a New England beach town rental may get fewer guests during the snowy winter months, and a Houston apartment may see more vacancies during the stiflingly humid summer season.

 For example, San Diego caps short-term rentals at 1% of the city’s housing stock — making an exception only for the highly popular Mission Beach neighborhood, which is capped at 30%.
-Condo owners also need to be especially careful, as short-term rentals may get you in trouble with homeowners associations (HOAs).
+Condo owners must also be especially careful, as short-term rentals may get them in trouble with homeowners associations (HOAs).
 Some HOAs set maximum rental periods — for instance, two weeks — to minimize potential disturbances, while others choose to ban short-term rental services like Airbnb entirely.

 Ready to invest in short-term rentals?
 Here are nine tips for successfully managing your properties and maximizing your investment:

 Photos are among the top reasons guests choose to book a certain short-term rental.
 Transport prospective guests to your property with detailed descriptions and high-resolution photos featuring clean, well-lit rooms.
 Don’t underestimate the power of photography — and consider hiring a professional photographer to capture your property in the best light.
-Airbnb reports that hosts with high-quality photos tend to earn 40% more money than other hosts in their area, and are able to charge higher nightly prices after upgrading their photos.
+Airbnb reports that hosts with high-quality photos tend to earn 40% more money than other hosts in their area, and can charge higher nightly prices after upgrading their photos.

-Free parking, a stocked kitchen, complimentary wine, Netflix access, local guidebooks, high-quality towels, and other amenities go a long way to drive repeat visitors and positive reviews.
+Free parking, a stocked kitchen, complimentary wine, Netflix access, local guidebooks, high-quality towels, and other amenities go a long way to driving repeat visitors and positive reviews.
 Make your guests feel welcome with small but meaningful touches.

-Great reviews will make the difference between a potential guest staying with you or choosing a nearby competitor.
+Great reviews can make all the difference between a potential guest staying with you or choosing a nearby competitor.
 To get the best ratings possible, prioritize clear and fast communication, accurate descriptions and photos, and amenities and features that make guests feel at home.
 Going above and beyond to ensure early renters have an excellent experience (and leave five-star reviews) will pay off in the long term.

 No one wants to rent a unit with leaky faucets, chipped paint, musty bathrooms, or a broken air conditioning system.
 Make maintenance a priority, or risk your short-term rental reputation — and profits.
-Guests who are turned off by a bad experience will be sure to give others a heads up in their reviews.
+Guests who are turned off by a bad experience will be sure to give others a heads-up in their reviews.